 Happy Valley continues to grow with annexations, new housing developments, and commercial/industrial projects.
 This development activity is beneficial long term for our City but makes it difficult to determine when to add employees rather than use contracted services.
-In this budget, we increase full time equivalent (FTE) staff by 5.5 overall from the previous budget.
-This increase consists of 2.0 FTE in General Fund - Economic and Community Development, 1.0 FTE increase in the Library Fund, 1.0 in the Street Maintenance Fund, and an icrease of 1.5 FTE in the Parks Fund.
+In this budget, we increase full time equivalent (FTE) staff by 1.0 overall from the previous budget.
+This increase consists of 1.0 FTE in General Fund - Administration, a 1.0 FTE increase in the General Fund - Economic and Community Development, and a 1.0 FTE decrease in the Library Fund.

-The City continues to maintain a lean and efficient staff of under 4 FTE (including contracted police officers) per 1,000 of population which is the lowest rate compared with other similar sized Portland Metro cities.
+The City continues to maintain a lean and efficient staff of 4 FTE (including contracted police officers) per 1,000 of population which is the lowest rate compared with other similar sized Portland Metro cities.